bmay51213/bmay51213.github.io/_posts/2020-10-02-breastcancerdetectionpython.md

 It is no secret that our healthcare is cumbersome, overpriced, and our outcomes are unsatisfactory when compared to other peer countries.
 In a data-driven world, with the vast amounts of personal health information and data available in electronic health records, the sky is the limit.
 Could machine learning algorithms be used to improve diagnosis, save lives, and prevent suffering?

 Breast cancer is the second most common cause of death due to cancer in women.
 Using mammograms, women are screened for breast cancer.
 Suspicious areas identified radiologically are then biopsied using a wide variety of techniques.
 One method is using a fine needle aspirate in which cells from the area in question are extracted and examined under the microscope.
-Even with expert analysis, diagnosis of these areas can be challenging.
+Even with expert analysis, accurate diagnosis can be challenging.

 Therefore, the question remains, can machine learning help us predict malignant tumors as an adjunct to physician expertise?